ibm-cloud-docs/apps/development_process.md

 ##Develop locally
 {: #develop_locally}

-After you create your starter app project and toolchain, you start your development locally.
+After you create your starter app app and toolchain, you start your development locally.
 Clone the code from your repository to a local workstation and import into your IDE.
 Use the {{site.data.keyword.dev_cli_notm}} to build, run, and test your cloud app on your local machine.
 The {{site.data.keyword.dev_cli_notm}} creates and manages a local container for you.
 When you’re ready to see your app running on the cloud, push to your cloud repository and merge your changes.

 ![Develop locally](images/dev_code_locally.png "Develop locally") Figure 3.
 Developing locally flow